PunnyOz2/DS_DE_FinalProject/README.md

 4. Connect to the Chula VPN (if you are not in the Chula network)
 5. Run the docker compose command `docker-compose up --build`
 6. Open a browser and go to `localhost:8080` to access the Airflow dashboard with the username and password as `airflow`
-7. Run the DAGs (Download first, then Clean) in the Airflow dashboard
+7. Run the DAGs in the Airflow dashboard
+   - You can run 'download_scraped_data_dag' to download the scraped data from the Scopus API, then it will trigger 'clean_data_to_redis_dag' by itself
+   - or you can run 'download_scraped_data_from_github_dag' to download the scraped data from GitHub, then it will trigger 'clean_data_to_redis_dag' by itself
 8. Run the streamlit app by running `streamlit run streamlit_viz_code/main.py` in the terminal
 9. Open a browser and go to `localhost:8501` to access the Streamlit app